Creating eCarnet signature - click here for instructions

 If the goods are freighted and are bound for an “inventory linked” port or airport they may need to be included on an Import and export: customs clearance request (C21) form https://www.gov.uk/government/publications/import-and-export-customs-clearance-request-c21

 Use code: CPC 10 00 041 for exports and CPC 00 080 20 for re-imports.

-If you're a haulier and move goods through a port in the UK that uses the Goods Vehicle Movement Service you'll need to obtain a GVM number to get your goods through customs https://www.gov.uk/guidance/register-for-the-goods-vehicle-movement-service (note - GVM is not required for movements between NI and GB)
+Hauliers moving goods through a port in the UK that uses the Goods Vehicle Movement Service will need to obtain a GVM number to get the goods through customs https://www.gov.uk/guidance/register-for-the-goods-vehicle-movement-service (note - GVM is not required for movements between NI and GB)

 Security and Safety declarations are currently mandatory for hauliers (we are awaiting clarification from HMRC as to whether these are also required for goods covered by ATA Carnet).